FascinatedBox/dstm/README.md

 Don't Stop the Music
 ====================

+### Notice

+I am no longer maintaining or even using this repository,.
+I've found that, in many cases, this does not work.
+I think it should, but it simply does not.
+I have left it up in case anyone finds it useful.

 ### Intro

 I use Linux and I like to stream various games on Twitch.
 Sometimes I switch